Skip to content

 Our faculty are nationally and internationally recognized for scholarship and commitment to understanding and responding to relevant criminal justice issues.
 Boost your career in the public or government sector, in law enforcement or corrections, or in programs aimed at rehabilitating adult or juvenile offenders.

 Benefit from flexible admission requirements, no thesis requirement and six start dates per year.
 Our accelerated, 7-week courses are delivered in an online format ideal for working professionals, so you can balance personal and professional obligations while earning your degree.
-You can complete your degree in as few as 12 months.
+You can complete your degree quickly.

 In this online program, you will: